ez-org/ezno.de/docs/packages.md

 Full bitcoin node.
 [Pruned](getting-started#pruning) by default.

+Enabled unless an [external full node](packages#using-existing-full-node) was configured.

 #### Fast sync

 To enable fast-sync, set `TRUSTED_FASTSYNC=1`.
 This will download a recent pruned datadir snapshot from [prunednode.today](https://prunednode.today/) and start syncing from that instead of from scratch.